jjwithanr/obsidian_bible_study/docs/New Testament/Matthew/Matthew8.md

 This was an exhibition of great faith, and also an acknowledgment of his dependence on the will of Jesus, in order to be healed.
 So every sinner must come.
 He must feel that Jesus "can" save him.
 #barnes

 The rawest expression of combining faith with expectation is inquiring of God's willingness.
 I know You are able and You can, but are You willing?
-It simply confesses the desire to bridle the self's will with God's will.
+It simply confesses we are utterly at the mercies of God.
 #jj

 #### v.8